steveklebanoff/follow/README.md

 # Setup
 - Copy config/twitter.exs.example to twitter.exs and fill in keys.
+- Copy config/spotify.exs.example to spotify.exs and fill in keys
-**NOTE**: This asserts all environments are using the same twitter API keys, should likely change this in the future.
+**NOTE**: This asserts all environments are using the same twitter and spotfy API keys, should likely change this in the future.

 To start your Phoenix app: